rackerlabs/design-system/_docs/principles/accessibility.md

 ## Resources

-These accessibility guidelines are not exhaustive, and they might not be applicable to every situation.
+These accessibility guidelines are not exhaustive, and they might not apply to every situation.
 However, they do cover the major areas of concern when you incorporate accessibility into your design.
 Improving accessibility benefits all users by providing greater ease of use to everyone.

 Consult the following resources as necessary:

+- [How to Meet WCAG 2 (Quick Reference)](https://www.w3.org/WAI/WCAG21/quickref/): A quick reference guide that contains accessibility requirements success criteria and techniques.
-- [WebAim’s color contrast checker](https://webaim.org/resources/contrastchecker/): Insert foreground and background colors to know if they pass accessibility guidelines.
+- [WebAim's color contrast checker](https://webaim.org/resources/contrastchecker/): Insert foreground and background colors to know if they pass accessibility guidelines.
-- [Toggle Grayscale](https://goo.gl/aFn2h4): Plug-in built by the Helix development team so you can quickly view prototypes published to the web in grayscale within the Chrome browser.
+- [Toggle Grayscale](https://goo.gl/aFn2h4): A plug-in built by the Helix development team so you can quickly view prototypes published to the web in grayscale within the Chrome browser.
-- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia?hl=en-GB): Chrome plug-in built to apply filters specific to color deficiencies.
+- [I want to see like the color blind](https://chrome.google.com/webstore/detail/i-want-to-see-like-the-co/jebeedfnielkcjlcokhiobodkjjpbjia?hl=en-GB): A Chrome plug-in built to apply filters specific to color deficiencies.
-- [How to convert a whole design to grayscale](http://www.sketchtips.info/articles/how-to-convert-a-whole-design-to-grayscale): Guide to quickly apply grayscale to designs from within Sketch.
+- [How to convert a whole design to grayscale](http://www.sketchtips.info/articles/how-to-convert-a-whole-design-to-grayscale): A guide to quickly apply grayscale to designs from within Sketch.

 {% endcolumn %}